MatheusFaria/unofficial-competition-guide/docs/source/index.rst

 Unofficial Competition Guide
 ============================

 The porpouse of this guide is to help students in programming competitions.
 It is composed by several implementations, **most** of them was tested.
 The ones that weren't tested have a **NOT TESTED** label at the page top.
 And the ones that were there will be a label indicading which questions that implementation was tested.

-Those implementations can be not the best implementation, feel free to contribute with improvement and new algortihms.
+Those implementations can be not the best implementation, feel free to contribute with improvements and new algortihms.
+And if you find any bug report on the issue tracker.

 This guide structure is based on the `Competitive Programming Book <http://cpbook.net/>`_.
 For each chapter there is a section with the implementations.
 There an addtional